-This top-up degree is for students wishing to convert their Foundation Degrees or Higher National Diplomas into full Degrees at Level 6.
-Some example careers you may wish to progress into include a Sports Development Officer, PE Teacher, Sports Lecturer, Sports Coach or Health Advisor, Youth and Community Development (among others).
-Individualised and regular professional development obtained through work experiences are important aspects of the course and something of which all students will be required to partake in.
-The course tutors and class sizes offer a more personalised Level 6 learning and university experience.
+This Top-Up Degree is for students wishing to convert their Foundation Degrees or Higher National Diplomas into full Degrees at Level 6.
+Some example careers you may wish to progress into include a Sports Development Officer, Physical Activity Coordinator, Physical Education Teacher, Sports Lecturer, Sports Coach or Health Advisor (among others).
+The course adopts a range of contemporary methods of delivery and assessment to assess your understanding of key concepts.
+Individualised and regular work experience and professional development are important parts of the course and something of which all students will be required to partake in, in addition to understanding the critical research process.
+The course tutors, class sizes and approach to personal tutoring offer a more personalised level 6 learning and higher education experience.

 How long is the course?